gmadhudatascientist/HAM_SPAM_Mail_Classification/README.md

 # HAM_SPAM_Mail_Classification
-This is a PoC project.The goal of the project is to classify the mail is HAM or SPAM.
-We tried different classifiers but finally we found that Nive bayes algorithm is giving good accuracy compared to all models.
-Steps involved to solve this problem:
+This is a PoC project.The goal of the project\n is to classify the mail is HAM or SPAM.
+I was tried different classifiers\n but finally i found that Nive bayes algorithm is giving good accuracy compared to all models.\n Steps involved to solve this problem:\n
 1.Import the libraries
 2.Load the dataset
 3.clean the data